MicroAgenticLab/promptCollection/README.md

 ### Create a YouTube Script

 ```
 Create a compelling and captivating YouTube script based on the text.
-Make sure to include B‑Rolls in the script.
 Make the script as long as necessary to make a video of {argument name=minutes default=10} minutes.

 Text: {selection}